ollama/ollama/llama/README.md

 Extra build steps are required for CUDA and ROCm on Windows since `nvcc` and `hipcc` both require using msvc as the host compiler.
 For these shared libraries are created:

-- `ggml_cuda.dll` on Windows or `ggml_cuda.so` on Linux
+- `ggml_cuda.dll` on Windows or `libggml_cuda.so` on Linux
-- `ggml_hipblas.dll` on Windows or `ggml_hipblas.so` on Linux
+- `ggml_hipblas.dll` on Windows or `libggml_hipblas.so` on Linux

 > Note: it's important that memory is allocated and freed by the same compiler (e.g. entirely by code compiled with msvc or mingw).
-Issues from this should be rare, but there are some places where pointers are returned by the CUDA or HIP runtimes and freed elsewhere, causing a a crash.
+Issues from this should be rare, but there are some places where pointers are returned by the CUDA or HIP runtimes and freed elsewhere, causing a crash.
 In a future change the same runtime should be used in both cases to avoid crashes.

 ## Building